 Features Proxmox Backup Server

 Backup is among the most essential infrastructure components that you can invest in.
-The need to minimize downtime and to quickly recover from data loss or ransomware attacks is a central aspect of IT administration.
+The need to minimize downtime and quickly recover from data loss or ransomware attacks is a central aspect of IT administration.

 View the complete feature list

-For upcoming features and release notes take a look at the Roadmap Proxmox Backup Server
+For upcoming features and release notes, take a look at the Proxmox Backup Server Roadmap

 The Open-Source Platform for Backup & Restore

-Lost or corrupted data due to deletion, ransomware, or other dangers can occur at anytime.
+Lost or corrupted data due to deletion, ransomware, or other dangers can occur at any time.
 Therefore, regular backup of important data is crucial.
 To increase productivity and meet your operational goals, the user friendly Proxmox Backup solution lets you back up your data in a space efficient manner, restore it in a flash, and effectively reduce work hours, thanks to simplified management.